Brackley railway station: History

-On 13 May 1950 King George VI and Queen Elizabeth arrived at Brackley station en route to the first official British Grand Prix held at Silverstone.
-At the last minute it was discovered that the platform would be too low for the Royal Train's exit door and so an old wooden ammunition box had to be found and upended next to the door.
+On 13 May 1950, King George VI and Queen Elizabeth arrived at Brackley station en route to the first official British Grand Prix held at Silverstone.
+At the last minute, it was discovered that the platform would be too low for the Royal Train's exit door and so an old wooden ammunition box had to be found and upended next to the door.

-The station was renamed "Brackley Town" on 1 July 1950, but only for goods traffic.
+The station was renamed Brackley Town on 1 July 1950, but only for goods traffic.
 The goods yard and through freight traffic ceased on 2 December 1963, nearly three years after the last passenger service had called.

-Routes

-Present day
+The site today

-All the station buildings have been demolished and the various parts of the site are now occupied by a new road (St. James Road), a grassed area, a police station, an industrial estate and residential housing.
+All of the station buildings have been demolished.
+The various parts of the site are now occupied by a new road (St. James Road), a grassed area, a police station, an industrial estate and residential housing.
 The station platforms and site of the goods yard survived until the early 1980s.

-The approach to the station from Brackley town passed in front of a row of cottages on Bridge Street, and the trackbed has been taken into their gardens.
+The approach to the station from Brackley passed in front of a row of cottages on Bridge Street and the trackbed has been taken into their gardens.
 The bridge carrying the main road over the railway has been demolished and the road now crosses on the level.
-Elsewhere, the trackbed has been taken into Pocket Farm Walk, and a set of steps leading down to the old trackbed can be found at the end of St James Road; the line continues until it is severed by the A43 Brackley Bypass.
+Elsewhere, the trackbed has been taken into Pocket Farm Walk and a set of steps leading down to the old trackbed can be found at the end of St James Road; the line continues until it is severed by the A43 Brackley bypass.